Magnetorotational instability

 In astrophysical settings, differentially rotating systems are very common and magnetic fields are ubiquitous.
 In particular, thin disks of gas are often found around forming stars or in binary star systems, where they are known as accretion disks.
 Accretion disks are also commonly present in the centre of galaxies, and in some cases can be extremely luminous: quasars, for example, are thought to originate from a gaseous disk surrounding a very massive black hole.
 Our modern understanding of the MRI arose from attempts to understand the behavior of accretion disks in the presence of magnetic fields; it is now understood that the MRI is likely to occur in a very wide variety of different systems.

-History
+Discovery

 The MRI was first noticed in a non-astrophysical context by Evgeny Velikhov in 1959 when considering the stability of Couette flow of an ideal hydromagnetic fluid.
 His result was later generalized by Subrahmanyan Chandrasekhar in 1960.
-This mechanism was proposed by D. J. Acheson and Raymond Hide (1973) to perhaps play a role in the context of the Earth's geodynamo problem.
+This mechanism was proposed by David Acheson and Raymond Hide (1973) to perhaps play a role in the context of the Earth's geodynamo problem.
 Although there was some follow-up work in later decades (Fricke, 1969; Acheson and Hide 1972; Acheson and Gibbons 1978), the generality and power of the instability were not fully appreciated until 1991, when Steven A. Balbus and John F. Hawley gave a relatively simple elucidation and physical explanation of this important process.